 15 boys have been housed and cared for in Mahima Home.

-To provide a home for vulnerable boys to pursue holistic growth within a family environment, in order to become responsible and positive contributors to society.
+To provide a home for vulnerable children to pursue holistic growth in a family environment, while working towards reintegrating them with their families, so that they can fulfil their dreams and become positive contributors to society.